thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

 Because we want to redirect the user to the edit page for the order that they select, we need to create an event handler for the `select` event of the AutoComplete.
-Since we'll be redirecting the user to a different page client-side, we also need a way of passing the correct URL to our Javascript.
+Since we'll be redirecting the user to a different page client-side, we also need a way of passing the correct URL to our JavaScript.
 To do this we inject the correct URL, using Razor, in **Views/Shared/_Layout.cshtml**.

     <script>
         window.SalesHub.Search = {